ryku-1/hax0r/bof/Buffer-0verfl0w.md

 Finding JMP ESP

-Now that control of EIP has been taken, and all bad charecters have been elmininated, next thing needed is and adress to jump to ESP.
+Now that control of EIP has been taken, and all bad characters have been eliminated, the next thing needed is an address to jump to ESP.
 This can found using !mona.

 To load mona modules: